Until December 2023, you can access your free credit reports once per week instead of once per year.

 For more information:

-- Credit Reports are now free, every week, the Federal Trade Commission’s Consumer Information
+- Free credit reports, Federal Trade Commission’s Consumer Information

 - Protecting Credit Reports During the COVID-19 Crisis, National Consumer Law Center